mjpritchard/test-decap-help/content/docs/for-cloud-tenants/introduction-to-the-jasmin-cloud.md

 ## External vs. Managed - pros and cons

-|  Managed Cloud  |  External Cloud
+Attribute |  Managed Cloud  |  External Cloud
 ---|---|---
-Self-service provisioning  |  Yes  |  Yes
+**Self-service provisioning**  |  Yes  |  Yes
-Filesystem level access to JASMIN Storage (PFS, SOF)
-|  Yes  |  No
+Filesystem level access to JASMIN Storage (PFS, SOF)  |  Yes  |  No
 Root access  |  No  |  Yes
 Provision custom infrastructure  |  SSH bastion or Scientific Analysis server only  |  Build from generic Ubuntu or CentOS templates
 Security and patching  |  Handled by infrastructure team  |  Tenant's responsibility
 User management  |  JASMIN users  |  Tenant's responsibility
 Visibility to public internet  |  No  |  Yes (limited number of external IPs)

-Ability to provision Cluster-as-a-Service
-|  No  |  Yes
+Ability to provision Cluster-as-a-Service  |  No  |  Yes {.table .table-striped}

 ## Getting a JASMIN Cloud Tenancy

 To start a conversation with us about getting a JASMIN Cloud Tenancy for your project, please contact JASMIN Support.